-When the fire water capacity is < 135,000 gallons, the OPERABILITY of the fire suppression systems is in jeopardy.
+- ACTION A.1 When the fire water capacity is < 135,000 gallons, the OPERABILITY of the fire suppression systems is in jeopardy.
 The limit of 135,000 gallons provides enough fire water to supply the system for 1-1/2 hours, based on the output of the fire pumps.
-Therefore, when the fire water capacity is below the required level, no additional TRUPACT-IIs or HalfPACTs with WASTE will be introduced into the CH BAY and CLOSED TRUPACT-IIs or HalfPACTs with WASTE in the CH BAY will not be opened.
-This requirement shall apply IMMEDIATELY upon entering Condition A. The Completion Time of IMMEDIATELY is appropriate for this Required ACTION due to the fact that the introduction of additional WASTE increases the potential consequences of a fire.
-As the WASTE in other above-ground areas is required to be in a closed transportation container, there is less risk associated with the WASTE remaining in these areas (e.g., parking area) than there is with unloading WASTE in the CH BAY.

-When the fire water capacity is below the required level, a FIRE WATCH shall be posted IMMEDIATELY in the CH BAY.
+Therefore, when the fire water capacity is below the required level, no additional TRUPACT-IIs or HalfPACTs with CH WASTE will be introduced into the CH BAY and CLOSED TRUPACT-IIs or HalfPACTs with CH WASTE in the CH BAY will not be opened.
+This requirement shall apply IMMEDIATELY upon entering Condition A. The Completion Time of IMMEDIATELY is appropriate for this required ACTION due to the fact that the introduction of additional CH WASTE increases the potential consequences of a fire.
+As the CH WASTE in other above-ground areas is required to be in a closed transportation container, there is less risk associated with the CH WASTE in the CH BAY. - ACTION A.2 When the fire water capacity is below the required level, a FIRE WATCH shall be posted IMMEDIATELY in the CH BAY.
 As defined, the FIRE WATCH provides continuous monitoring of the area and allows for the notification and/or extinguishment of an incipient fire.
-The Completion Time of IMMEDIATELY is appropriate for this Required ACTION because the FIRE WATCH performs the same safety function as the fire suppression system.
+The Completion Time of IMMEDIATELY is appropriate for this required ACTION because the FIRE WATCH performs the same safety function as the fire suppression system.
 Therefore, when the fire suppression system capabilities are diminished it is essential that there be an alternate form of fire detection to prevent the development of a large-scale fire.